 You have receipts that indicate where you bought the alcohol.

 The alcohol flask or bottle from which you were drinking was nearly empty, indicating that you hadn't been drinking for too long.

 It also helps if you've told the police the same story about your drinking from the beginning.
 Your claim is more plausible if you simply said, "No, I just started drinking when..." rather than initially denying drinking and then changing your story.

 When used correctly, the drinking after driving (or drugged driving) defense can be very effective.
 It can result in the DUI charge being dismissed without needing a trial.

 Defense #3: The Mouth Alcohol Defense

 Operating a vehicle with a blood alcohol content (BAC) of.08 percent or higher is considered drunk driving in California.
-In most cases, law enforcement can use a breath test to measure the blood alcohol content (BAC).
+In most cases, law enforcement can use a breath test to measure blood alcohol content (BAC).
 However, if you've used mouthwash, you may have traces of alcohol in your mouth, which will throw the test off.
 Even if you are completely sober, you could test positive for more than.08 percent.
-This is referred to as the "mouth alcohol" defense, and it is effective in many situations.
+This is referred to as the "mouth alcohol" defense and is effective in many situations.

 Why does mouth alcohol affect breath tests, and how do they work?

 Breath tests aren't intended to assess breath taken from the mouth.
 They're expected to measure "alveolar" air, which comes from deep inside your lungs.
-This is why you must blow into the system for a long, continuous period of time in order to get a good sample of deep-lung air.
+This is why you must blow into the system for a long, continuous period of time to get a good sample of deep-lung air.
 This, in principle, helps the breath test system to determine the percentage of alcohol vapor emitted by blood flowing into and out of the lungs.
 This is meant to be a clear indicator of your blood alcohol content or how inebriated you are.

 Yes, indeed.
 Mouth alcohol may come from a variety of places besides mouthwash.
 This may involve the following: